MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-prep-active-directory.md

 ## Prepare Active Directory

-When you prepare Active Directory, you create a dedicated Organizational Unit (OU) to place all the Azure Stack HCI related objects such as computer accounts, gMSA accounts, and user groups.
+When you prepare Active Directory, you create a dedicated Organizational Unit (OU) to place all the Azure Stack HCI related objects such as computer accounts and user groups.

 > [!NOTE]
 > In this release, only the Active Directory prepared via the provided module is supported.